Chartered Institute of Public Relations (CIPR) Specialist Diploma in Crisis Communication

 • Assessing public risk (particularly for public bodies including the precautionary principle);

-• Analysing and defining types of crisis;
+• Analyzing and defining types of crisis;

 • The role of the professional practitioner in crisis management and their place in the crisis management team;